Netflix/bless/README.md

 Makefile includes a publish target to package up everything into a deploy-able .zip if they are in the expected locations.
 You will need to setup your own Python 3.7 lambda to deploy the .zip to.

+Previously the AWS Lambda Handler needed to be set to `bless_lambda.lambda_handler`, and this would generate a user cert.  `bless_lambda.lambda_handler` still works for user certs.  `bless_lambda_user.lambda_handler_user` is a handler that can also be used to issue user certificates.

+A new handler `bless_lambda_host.lambda_handler_host` has been created to allow for the creation of host SSH certs.

+All three handlers exist in the published .zip.

 ### Compiling BLESS Lambda Dependencies
 To deploy code as a Lambda Function, you need to package up all of the dependencies.
 You will need to compile and include your dependencies before you can publish a working AWS Lambda.